maliknyc/Monte-Carlo-Github/README.md

 # Monte Carlo Betting Simulation with CRRA Utility

 This simulation models betting strategies using the **Kelly Criterion** and extends it via **Constant Relative Risk Aversion (CRRA)** utility functions.
-You can explore alternative betting strategies by adjusting the risk aversion coefficient (`g`) and a scaling factor.
+Where the Kelly Criterion is derived from and prescribes logarithmic utility, the generalized Kelly Criterion I propose is derived from the CRRA function and allows for the exploration of alternative betting strategies by adjusting the risk aversion coefficient (`γ`) and a scaling factor.

 ## Features
 - Isoelastic (CRRA) utility function: adjustable betting strategy based on γ